-GCEP 561 Spirituality and Clinical Praxis 3 hours GCEP 577 Images Of God 1 hour GCEP 578 Shame And Grace 1 hour GCEP 579 Spiritual Identity 1 hour
+GCEP 561 Spirituality and Clinical Praxis 3 hours GCEP 578 Shame And Grace 1 hour

+Counseling Core (43 hours)

+Complete the following:
-GCEP 500 Intro to Couple and Family Therapy 3 hours

-GCEP 501 Principles and Techniques of Counseling 3 hours

-GCEP 502 Clinical Practicum 3 hours

-GCEP 510 Human Growth & Development 3 hours

-GCEP 520 Personality and Counseling Theory 3 hours

-GCEP 522 Advanced Clinical Skills 2 hours

-GCEP 530 Psychopathology and Appraisal 3 hours

-GCEP 534 Human Sexuality 2 hours

-GCEP 540 Professional Orientation 3 hours

-GCEP 550 Group Theory & Therapy 3 hours

-GCEP 554 Addictions 2 hours

-GCEP 566 Research Methods and Statistics 2 hours

-GCEP 567 Cultural Foundations and Social Justice 3 hours

-GCEP 570 Lifestyle and Career Development 2 hours GCEP 571 Tests and Assessments 2 hours GCEP 587 Interpersonal Neurobiology and Pharmacology 1 hour GCEP 588 Clinical Portfolio 1 hour GCEP 597 Treatment Planning I 1 hour GCEP 598 Treatment Planning II 1 hour
+GCEP 500 Introduction to Systems Theory and Practice 3 hours GCEP 501 Principles and Techniques of Counseling 3 hours GCEP 510 Human Growth & Development 3 hours GCEP 520 Personality and Counseling Theory 3 hours GCEP 522 Advanced Clinical Skills 2 hours GCEP 530 Psychopathology and Appraisal 3 hours GCEP 534 Sexual Issues in the Clinical Setting 2 hours GCEP 539 Introduction to Trauma Informed Practice 2 hours GCEP 540 Professional Orientation 3 hours GCEP 550 Group Theory & Therapy 2 hours GCEP 554 Addictions 2 hours GCEP 566 Research Methods and Statistics 2 hours GCEP 567 Cultural Foundations and Social Justice 3 hours GCEP 570 Lifestyle and Career Development 2 hours GCEP 571 Tests and Assessments 2 hours GCEP 580 Play Therapy: Lifespan Applications 3 hours GCEP 587 Psychopharmacology 1 hour GCEP 600 Clinical Portfolio 1 hour GCEP 597 Treatment Planning I 1 hour GCEP 598 Treatment Planning II 1 hour

-Electives (5 hours)
+Electives (3 hours)

-Complete 5 credits of electives from any additional GCEP or TRMA coursework.
+Complete 3 credits of electives from any additional GCEP or TRMA coursework.

+Field Placement (9 hours)

+Complete the following:
-Note: Students are expected to follow the sequence GCEP 592, GCEP 593 beginning with the fall semester of the final year.
-Students who begin internship in the summer will register for GCEP 591 for 1 additional hour and GCEP 599 Treatment Planning for 1 additional hour, but will still need to register for and attend fall and spring internship.
-Students who continue internship into the following summer will register for GCEP 594 for an additional 2 hours.

-GCEP 592 Clinical Internship I 3 hours GCEP 593 Clinical Internship II 3 hours
+Note: Students are expected to follow the sequence GCEP 589, GCEP 591 or GCEP 590, GCEP 592, GCEP 593 beginning with the summer semester of the final year.
+Students who do not complete their GCEP 589 Clinical Practicum hours may substitute GCEP 590 Practicum Continuation for GCEP 591 Clinical Internship, but will still need to register for and attend fall and spring internship.
+Students who continue internship into the following summer will register for GCEP 594 for an additional 1 or 2 hours.
+GCEP 589 Clinical Practicum 2 hours GCEP 590 Practicum Continuation 1 hour GCEP 592 Clinical Internship I 3 hours GCEP 593 Clinical Internship II 3 hours As needed:

-Masters (MA) in Marriage, Couple, and Family Counseling

-The MA in Marriage, Couple, and Family Counseling program is designed for men and women who desire graduate study and preparation for marriage and family therapy.
+GCEP 590 Practicum Continuation 1 hour, as needed GCEP 594 Clinical Internship Continuation 1-2 hours, as needed GCEP 590 Practicum Continuation 1 hour GCEP 594 Clinical Internship 2 hours Masters (MA) in Marriage, Couple, and Family Counseling Purpose The MA in Marriage, Couple, and Family Counseling program is designed for people who desire graduate study and preparation for marriage and family therapy.
 We recognize there is a need for specific clinical training and expertise required for working with couples and families as well as individuals, groups, and the broader community.
 It is therefore intended that the program leading to the MA degree in Marriage, Couple, and Family Counseling will assist students in the process of developing such expertise for effective practice in marriage and family therapy.

-Accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and approved by the Oregon Board of Licensed Professional Counselors and Therapists
+Accreditation Accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and approved by the Oregon Board of Licensed Professional Counselors and Therapists Student Learning Outcomes Graduates will: